Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Universal Fault-Tolerant Logical Operator Implementations

 A second example is \emph{dimensional conversion}, which is inspired by dimensional jumping~\cite{Bombin5}.
 It is code conversion between topological codes of different spatial dimensions (discussed in Appendix \ref{AppendixD2}).
 One such example is between the 3D and 2D surface codes, which are connected by a sequence of 3D surface codes on rectangular prisms.
 Dimensional conversion can be used to deform between these codes to allow for the non-Clifford $\overline{\text{CCZ}}$, which completes a universal gate set for the 2D surface code.

 Dimensional conversion on higher dimensional codes illuminates the role of non-unitarity in circumventing Corollary~\ref{Cor1}.
-Specifically, (as discussed in Appendix~\ref{AppendixD2}) we can achieve a universal set of fault-tolerant logical operator implementations by using a gradational jump between 4D and 6D surface codes such that the codes at all timesteps are self-correcting~\cite{Dennis,Brown4}.
+Specifically, (as discussed in Appendix~\ref{AppendixD2}) we can achieve a universal set of fault-tolerant logical operator implementations by using dimensional conversion between 4D and 6D surface codes such that the codes at all timesteps are self-correcting~\cite{Dennis,Brown4}.
 Such self-correcting memories allow for passive error-correction, i.e.~dissipation of energy into the environment, to be used instead of active error-correction.
-This shows that non-unitary dissipative channels can be used to circumvent Corollary~\ref{Cor1}, disproving the notion that measurements and classical processing are essential to fault-tolerantly implementing a universal gate set.
+This shows that non-unitary dissipative channels can be used to circumvent Corollary~\ref{Cor1}, disproving the common belief that measurements and classical processing are essential to fault-tolerantly implementing a universal gate set.